 The nursing program at Tacoma Community College (TCC) supports the vision and principles of the Washington State Board for Community and Technical Colleges and the mission and outcomes of Tacoma Community College.
-The philosophy of the nursing program is derived from the nursing metaparadigms of the patient, the nurse & nursing, the environment, and healthcare.
+The philosophy of the nursing program is derived from the nursing metaparadigms of the patient, the nurse & nursing, the environment, and health care.
 These are underpinned by the National League for Nursing (NLN) Education competency model for Associate Degree in Nursing (ADN) program outcomes.
-These outcomes support the nursing program concepts and the College's Degree Learning Outcomes and provide the curriculum framework for the the Associate in Nursing - Direct Transfer Agreement/Major Related Program Degree (DTA/MRP) with student learning and success at its core.
+These outcomes support the nursing program concepts and the College's Degree Learning Outcomes and provide the curriculum framework for the Associate in Applied Science Nursing Transfer Degree program (DTA/MRP) with student learning and success at its core.